MarkStringer/cv/CV.md

 - SC security cleared (renewed April 2023)

 ## EMPLOYMENT
+### Author - Delivering the Impossible (July '23 - Present)
+- Writer and editor of "Delivering the Impossible"
+- Published the Alpha of the book on the LeanPub platform
+- Developed a book proposal which has been distributed to publishers

+### Author and presenter - Delivering the Impossible: A Short talk about how to rule the world (July '23 - Present)
+- Developed a "one-man show" presenting the ideas that are discussed in my book.
+- Marketed and performed this as an "unlisted show" at the Edinburgh Festival Fringer, August 2023
+- Shows booked at the Brighton Fringe, May 2024 and the Edinburgh Fringe, August 2024

 ### Delivery Lead - Marvell Consulting (Jan '18 - July ’23)
 - Responsible for all aspects of delivery implementation and strategy on 5 successful projects.
 - Clients include the UK Home Office, the National Health Service, the Greater London Authority, and the Welsh government.